-G. The ExpressVote XL Fails to Provide Voters with Ballots that are in the Proper Form Mandated by the Election Code voter's registered affiliation; (2) the ballots are not bound together in books of fifty for each district; (3) the ballots fail to allow for the proper marking by checkmark or "x" of a voter's choices; and (4) the positioning of the voter's choice next to a candidate or party preference is not in line with mandated procedure.
+219. The ExpressVote XL ballot forms violate the Pennsylvania Election Code in several ways: (1) the ballots are not printed on colors corresponding to the voter's registered affiliation; (2) the ballots are not bound together in books of fifty for each district; (3) the ballots fail to allow for the proper marking by checkmark or "x" of a voter's choices; and (4) the positioning of the voter's choice next to a candidate or party preference is not in line with mandated procedure.